Skip to content

 Clinical Therapist

-The primary responsibilities of this position include providing counseling to Mattie Rhodes Center participants, coordinating referrals and intervening with high risk participants.
+The primary responsibilities of this position include providing counseling to Mattie Rhodes Center adolescents, or Adults coordinating referrals and intervening with high-risk participants.
 The therapist is responsible for completing required agency documentation, and required direct service hours.
 In addition, this position is also responsible for participating in program development and evaluation and will be expected to contribute to the implementation of the agency’s strategic initiatives.
 This position is a non-exempt position and flexibility in work schedule is required.

-• Provides therapeutic services to assigned individuals and families, groups addressing mental health needs of children, youth, and adults.
+• Pro Serves as counselor/clinical social worker for assigned individuals and families, groups addressing mental health needs of children, youth, and adults.

 • Completes initial assessment, develops treatment plans and periodically evaluates client’s progress and maintains documentation according to agency’s policies and procedures and requirements.